TRIAD with June Tyne - March 28

 The front office will take the names and phone numbers of interested individuals and give this to class volunteers for placement of the individuals into the class.

-The Senior Center operates a Coffee Shop, Monday through Friday, 7:00 AM to 1:00 PM.
+The Senior Center operates a wonderful Café, Monday through Friday, 7:00 AM to 1:00 PM.
 The menu includes full breakfast at low prices.
 Lunch is available from 11:00 AM to 1:00 PM.
 The lunch menu includes soup, hot and cold sandwiches and desserts.
 Many folks stop by to have a cup of coffee and visit with friends.
 This is a great way to start the day at the Senior Center.
 Open to all seniors.

 Grandparents Raising Grandchildren Support Group